MyAngryName/siblinks/README.md

 ## CI/CD

 ## VPN
+### VPN Services for your Privacy
+* [Mullvad VPN](https://mullvad.net/en/): Based in Sweden.
+Operating since 2009.
+Accepts Bitcoin, BCH and Cash.
+Native desktop and mobile clients are available for Android and iOS and are easy to use.
+Money back guarantee for 30 days.\nAmount of servers in Oct 2021: 763 VPN servers, in 38 different countries.
+Source
+* [ProtonVPN](https://protonvpn.com/): Based in Switzerland.
+Operating since 2016.
+Accepts Bitcoin, but you need an existing account or contact their support team in advance.
+Easy to use native desktop and mobile clients are available for Android and iOS.\n Amount of servers in Oct 2021: 1200+ VPN servers available in 55 different countries.
+Source
+* [IVPN](https://www.ivpn.net/): Based in Gibraltar.
+Operating since 2009.
+Accepts Bitcoin, Monero and Cash.
+Native desktop and mobile clients are available for Android and iOS and are easy to use.
+Money back guarantee for 30 days.\nAmount of servers in Oct 2021: 139 VPN servers available in 32 different countries.
+Source

 ## free stuff
 * [Publikationen des Büro für Technikfolgen-Abschätzung beim Deutschen Bundestag](https://www.tab-beim-bundestag.de/de/publikationen/index.html) - diverse lesenswerte Berichte (Blackouts, AI, etc.)